V2025-01-06

 - Can appoint a Delivery Oversight Committee

-- Maintains a risk register for the programme
+- Maintains whole programme risk register

 Members: